-In 1920, a group of men formed the Colombo Club and purchased property in Oakland at 49th and Broadway.
-The Club was incorporated in 1922.
 By 1949, the Club had outgrown the building and looked for a new home.
-The sale of the building, plus bank loans and member loans, provided the necessary funds to purchase the land and begin construction on our present building on Claremont Ave. which was completed in December 1951.
+The sale of the building, plus bank loans and member loans, provided the necessary funds to purchase the land and begin construction on the present building on Claremont Avenue which was completed in December 1951.

 Today, the Colombo Club is recognized as one the largest active Italian social clubs in the United States.
 Firmly committed to the ideals of our founding fathers, we strive to provide our “famiglia” and their guests with social activities that honor our heritage and preserve our traditions.

 The gatherings of the original group of men who longed for companionship and a connection to their homeland, has grown to a fraternity of 900 members, dedicated to preserving the Italian culture while expressing gratitude to be considered citizens of the greatest country in the world; the United States of America.